mminer/mminer.github.com/_posts/2018-08-25-creating-an-xpc-service-in-swift.md

 }
 ```

-Before compiling this code we need to tweak some build settings.
-In particular:
+Before compiling this code we need to tweak build settings:

 - **Install Objective-C Compatibility Header**: NO
 - **Objective-C Generated Interface Header Name**: ""